CNN’s guide to the most important elections of 2026

 August 4: Michigan and Arizona

 Michigan is a state that has it all.
-There is an open race for governor that features rising stars in both parties: Secretary of State Jocelyn Benson and Lt.
-Gov. Garlin Gilchrist on the Democratic side and Rep. John James on the Republican side.
+There is an open race for governor that features rising stars in both parties: Secretary of State Jocelyn Benson on the Democratic side and Rep. John James on the Republican side.
 A potential wildcard in the race is Detroit Mayor Mike Duggan, who left the Democratic Party to run as an independent.
+Democratic Lt.
+Gov. Garlin Gilchrist ended his bid for governor in January and launched a run for secretary of state.

 With Democrat Gary Peters retiring, the state also has an open Senate race that Democrats must hold if they stand a chance of winning the majority.
 The top contenders in that primary are Rep. Haley Stevens, seen as the favorite of the party establishment, state Sen. Mallory McMorrow, and Abdul El-Sayed, a progressive who is a former executive director of the Detroit Health Department.
 Former GOP Rep. Mike Rogers, who lost a 2024 bid for Senate against Democrat Elissa Slotkin, is running again.